 However, keep in mind that no vacuum is flawless.
-There are certain disadvantages to using canisters.
+There are certain disadvantages to needing canisters.
 They aren’t earth-shattering, but you should think about a few drawbacks before purchasing one.

-- They must be assembled: You may need to take a few seconds to set it up, depending on the brand or model.
-This might get tiresome if you’re using a lot of different attachments or if you disassemble it when you stow it.
+They need to be assembled: You may need to take a few seconds to set it up, depending on the brand or model.
+This might get tiresome if you’re needing a lot of different attachments or if you disassemble it when you stow it.

-- They may obstruct their own progress: Canister vacuums are lightweight and portable, but they come with a cost.
+They may obstruct their own progress: Canister vacuums are lightweight and portable, but they come with a cost.
 This is due to the fact that you have no control over where they travel.
-They are designed to roll behind you, however this means they may collide with objects or roll over their own wires.
+They are designed to roll behind you, however, this means they may collide with objects or rollover their own wares.

-Regardless, we believe that the benefits of a canister vacuum outweigh the drawbacks.
+Regardless, I believe that the benefits of a canister vacuum outweigh the drawbacks.
 All of the above disadvantages are avoidable with a little forethought or extra effort.

 Despite this, many people prefer canister vacuums since they can be used in so many different ways.
 Attempting to clean your car or mattress with other sorts of vacuums will not get you very far.
 Canisters get it properly while also taking care of your hard housekeeping duties.

-They are, in our opinion, the finest of both worlds.
+They are, in your opinion, the finest of both worlds.
 You will, however, need to consider which model to purchase.
-Not every canister vacuum will meet your specific requirements.
+Not every canister vacuum will upset your specific requirements.